dnaeon/async-service-mgr/README.md

 	$ service-mgr-client -w 5 -e tcp://localhost:5500 -T FreeBSD -c status -s sshd

-This would cause the `Service Manager Client` to wait for 5 seconds for any results to be published on the `Result Publisher` socket of `Service Manager`.
-After that period it would simply return and display the results that were published.
+This would cause the `Service Manager Client` to wait for 5 seconds at most for any results to be published on the `Result Publisher` socket of `Service Manager`.
+After that period it would simply return and display the results that it received, if any.

 ## Bugs